- Home /

 6. Testing backups

-We are aware that we are doing this a little bit suboptimally for databases.
+We're doing this a little bit suboptimally for databases.
 Although they are built to handle inconsistent data, for example, if you run a backup during a write, you will get a backup that is not consistent.
-Good database servers are built from the ground up to handle this, but it still is good practice to use database-native tools to take a dump on a regular basis, preferably from a replica, and then back that up.
+Good database servers are built from the ground up to handle this, but it still is good practice to use database-native tools to produce a dump on a regular basis, preferably from a replica, and then back that up.
 For our purposes, however, we will just back up the data directory.

-Looking in that directory, we see all of our database files:
+Looking in that directory, you will see all of the database files:

 root@database:~# ls -l /var/lib/mysql